Shrimp Ceviche

 Ingredients

 - Shrimp – Fresh shrimp are best if you can get them.
 You can, however, make shrimp ceviche with frozen and defrosted shrimp, as long as you defrost the shrimp properly and use them within hours of defrosting them.
+You can also use cooked shrimp if you prefer (safer if there are health concerns, quicker to marinate).

-- Lime juice – The acid in the lime juice breaks down the proteins in the shrimp just like they are being cooked with heat.
+- Lime juice – The acid in the lime juice breaks down the proteins in the shrimp, just like they are being cooked with heat.
 Lime (or other citrus) juice is what sets ceviche apart from other raw fish preparations.

 - Honey – Adds sweetness to balance out the dish.